Alex Bregman Preview, Player Props: Astros vs. Red Sox

-On Monday, Alex Bregman (.553 slugging percentage in past 10 games, including two home runs) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be James Paxton.
+On Tuesday, Alex Bregman (.444 on-base percentage in past 10 games, 88 points above season-long percentage) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
 First pitch is at 8:10 PM ET.

-He racked up two extra-base hits in his last appearance (2-for-4 with a double, a triple and an RBI) against the Mariners.
+In his most recent game, he reached base in all five of his plate appearances (3-for-3 with a double and an RBI) against the Red Sox.

 Alex Bregman Game Info & Props vs. the Red Sox